fscorrupt/awesome-stars/README.md

 ## Go

+- [gabehf/Koito](https://github.com/gabehf/Koito) - Koito is a modern, themeable scrobbler that you can use with any program that scrobbles to a custom ListenBrainz URL
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 - [mmcdole/kino](https://github.com/mmcdole/kino) - A terminal client for browsing and playing Plex or Jellyfin media.
 - [donetick/donetick](https://github.com/donetick/donetick) - Donetick an open-source, user-friendly app for managing tasks and chores, featuring customizable options to help you and others stay organized